publicsite/MyixOS/README.md

 I didn't know where to look.
-I saw lots of sources for packages on servers, but rarely found the master build script(s) for the core set of packages, by core, I mean an Oroborous-proof core.
+I saw lots of sources for packages on servers, but rarely found the master build script(s) for the core set of packages, by core, I mean an Ouroboros-proof core.
 It took me about half a year to get to a "working" chroot of the build scripts.
 Maybe soon will be the day that when people say "You can compile GNU/Linux completely from source", we will actually know (knowing being different from believing), for sure,